romankoval69/podcast-android-app/ANDROID_BUILD_GUIDE.md

 - Then try building again in Android Studio

 **Technical Details:**
-- Uses AAR (Android Archive) dependencies instead of project references
+- Patches all Capacitor plugin build files to use AGP 7.2.1
+- Adds necessary namespace declarations and build features
+- Ensures Java 11 compatibility across all modules
-- This avoids build configuration attribute conflicts with AGP 7.2.1
+- Fixes build configuration attribute conflicts
-- All Capacitor plugins are loaded from Maven Central instead of local projects

 **Note about deprecation warnings:**
 - You may see "Deprecated Gradle features were used" warnings - these are normal